-When most people evaluate a product, service or technology, they only look at the product, service or technology's aesthetics and not its reason for being....FUNCTION.
+When most people evaluate a product, service, or technology, they only look at its aesthetics and not its reason for being….FUNCTION.

-The more one understands the functions of a product, service, technology or process, the more opportunities arise for dramatically reducing the cost of the product, service, technology or process.
-By substituting and/or in some cases eliminating an element of a product, service, technology or process with an equal or better product, service, technology or process.
+The more one understands the functions of a product, service, technology, or process, the more opportunities arise for dramatically reducing the cost of the product, service, technology, or process.
+This is accomplished by substituting and/or, in some cases, eliminating an element of a product, service, technology, or process with an equal or better product, service, technology, or process.

 Frequently Asked Questions About Value Analysis